 When your arms are relaxed in this way, the bottom of the jacket should be roughly aligned with the middle of your palm when it comes to discerning the right length.
 There should not be any point where the fabric is bunching up or creasing – this is a sign of a poor fit.

-When it comes to suit trousers, the seat should be loose yet not baggy over your rear; it is however better to go for a looser fit rather than a tighter one.
+When it comes to suit trousers, the seat should be loose yet not baggy over your rear; it is, however, better to go for a looser fit rather than a tighter one.
 The break of the trouser leg ought to be a subtle crease created where the fabric rests atop of your shoe.

 And most importantly – you want room for a lot of movement, whether that be for striding out on the town or hitting the dance floor.

 Ultimately it isn’t cheap to buy a specially tailored suit, so your best option is probably to buy ready-made suits and shirts, and get them fitted to a shape which works better for you.
 We hope you’ve gained a bit more of an idea of what you’re looking for.
 You can also upgrade any suit with a waistcoat if you’re not feeling smart enough.
 Happy suiting!

 Written by Poppy O’Brien